Ladies & Gentlemen,

 All the Independent Directors have met the requirements specified under

-Section 149 (6) of the Companies Act, 2013 regarding holding the
+Section 149 (6) of the Companies Act, 2013 for holding the position of

-Independent Director under Section 149 (7) has been received.
+Director under Section 149 (7) was received.

 The requirement of performance evaluation of directors under Section

 178(2) of the Companies Act, 2013 has been done away with for

 Government Companies vide Ministry of Corporate Affairs'' Notification